ct7aup/MorseRunner/README.md

     transmitted by the computer when the corresponding key is pressed.
 This option has no effect in the WPX and HST competition modes.

+  Addicional simulator settings

+    CW Min Rx Speed - Set a speed below the CW Speed.
+If 0 it behaves like the original MorseRunner CW Max Rx Speed - Set a speed above the CW Speed.
+If 0 it behaves like the original MorseRunner NR Digits       - The number of digits of the DX Station NR CWOps Number    - CWOps ID number used on the CWT Contest

 STARTING A CONTEST

 The contest can be started in one of four modes.